×

 When we asked expats and global nomads about the quality of medical care in Luxembourg, they replied:

 "Luxembourg offers a comprehensive range of medical services, including both public and private healthcare.
 The public healthcare system is funded by the government and provides free or low-cost medical care to all citizens.
 Private healthcare is also available and is generally of a high standard.
 Luxembourg has a wide range of medical specialists, including general practitioners, specialists in internal medicine, paediatrics, obstetrics and gynaecology, and many more.
 The country also has a number of well-equipped hospitals and clinics, offering a range of treatments and services.
-Luxembourg also has a number of pharmacies, providing access to a wide range of medications," commented one expat who moved to Luxembourg.
+Luxembourg also has a number of pharmacies, providing access to a wide range of medications," commented one expat living in Luxembourg.

 About the Author